cziemba1/cziemba1/README.md

  I love learning new technologies to experiment with and become more flexible.

- Stack: C# .Net / Python / JavaScript / SQL
+ Stack: C# .Net / Python / JavaScript / SQL / MongoDB
 <!--
 **cziemba1/cziemba1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.